K-sundram1/Edu_flect/README.md

 ## System Architecture

-The StudyNotion ed-tech platform consists of three main components: the front end, the back end, and the database.
+Edu_Flect ed-tech platform consists of three main components: the front end, the back end, and the database.
 The platform follows a client-server architecture, with the front end serving as the client and the back end and database serving as the server.